marcos-inja/sex-bot/README.md

 # Sex Bot

-O bot do sexo, feito com golang!
+The sex bot, made with golang!